-If you’re reading this article you probably know that the government are planning to make changes which should make it cheaper to extend your lease.
-It’s difficult to tell when these changes will come in.
-Our money is on mid-2020 at the earliest.
+If you’re reading this article you probably know that the government are planning to make changes which should make it cheaper to extend your lease - although exactly when these changes will be made is up for debate.

 But the difficult question is… should I wait for lease reform?
 Or press on and extend my lease now?